UUDigitalHumanitieslab/subtitle-word-frequencies/README.md

 ### Summary of genres

-You can create a csv file that lists the genres and the number of files + total runtime per genre specified in the metadata spreadsheet.
+You can create a csv file that lists the genres and the number of files + total runtime per genre specified in a metadata spreadsheet.
 To run this:

 ```bash
 python -m metadata.summary
 ```

-to create a summary of the metadata file located in `/data`, assuming your data folder contains a single xlsx file.
+to create a summary of the metadata file located in `/data`, which makes sense if the data folder contains a single xlsx file.

 You can also specify the location: